SichangHe/blog_backup/what_does_mdbook.md

 # What Does an mdBook Preprocessor Do—Code Walk-through of mdBook-KaTeX

-But, first, what does [mdBook-KaTeX](https://github.com/lzanini/mdbook-katex) do?
+What does [mdBook-KaTeX](https://github.com/lzanini/mdbook-katex) do?
 It is an mdBook preprocessor that pre-renders math expressions.
 For example, if you have this following snippet in your book:

 ```markdown
 Define $f(x)$: